davemooreuws/terraform-vs-pulumi/README.md

 This demo showcases how to deploy an application to AWS using both Terraform and Pulumi with Nitric.

+**The setup I used**

+- All necessary tools installed (Nitric, Docker, Pulumi and Terraform)
+- AWS credentials setup on the system

 ## Terraform

 ### Deploying